kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_1.md

 -	Training (depends on doctrine): which minimum proficiency of participants? how much and how often run pilots? which depth of realism?

 ### 1.2.5.	**Lobbying and funding strategy**:
-What talk lines to use to obtain public support and funding? what technology development and use cases to put forward?
+- What talk lines to use to obtain public support and funding?
+- What technology development and use cases to put forward?
 # 2. Machu Picchu White Paper
 This document is the 2nd draft of the Machu Picchu White Paper.
 The first one dates back in October 2021.
 The following White Paper describes:
 1. The humanitarian context and the pains each community faces,